Least-Squares Fitting¶ ↑

 This function computes the best-fit linear regression coefficient

-specifies the weight of each datapoint.
-The weight is the reciprocal of the variance for each datapoint iny
+c1of the model Y = c_1 X for the weighted datasets(x, y).
+The vectorwspecifies the weight of each datapoint.
+The weight is the reciprocal of the variance for each datapoint iny.

 -